Embracing Forgiveness to Move Forward

 Generally, forgiveness is a decision to let go of resentment and thoughts of revenge.
 The act of hurt or offense might always remain a part of your life, but forgiveness can lessen its grip on you and help you focus on other, positive part of your life.
 Forgiveness can even lead to feelings of empathy, compassion and understanding for the one who hurt you.

 If you are unforgiving, you might pay the price repeatedly by bringing bitterness and anger into every relationship and new experience.
 Your life might become so wrapped up in the wrong that was done you can not enjoy the present.
 You might become anxious or depressed.
 You might feel that your life lacks meaning or purpose, or that you are at odds with your spiritual beliefs.
-You might loose valuable and enriching connectedness with others.
+You might lose valuable and enriching connectedness with others.

 Forgiveness is a commitment to a process of change.
 To begin, you might: